-Robotics in Early Learning – Using Technology Breaks Down Engineering Stereotypes
+Robotics in Early Childhood Education – Using Technology Breaks Down Engineering Stereotypes

-In this fifth part of the blog series, we share key reasons why robotics should be incorporated in early learning classrooms.
+In this fifth part of the blog series, we share key reasons why early childhood educators should be incorporating robotics in their classrooms.
 In this blog, we are focusing on Key #5 – Using Technology Breaks Down Engineering Stereotypes!
 Keep an eye out for the last blog on the importance of robots in early learning with STEAM learning tools!

 To review the first 4 reasons, see:

-- Key 1 – Robotics in Early Learning – Coding Teaches the Literacy of the 21st Century
+- Key 1 – Robotics in Early Childhood Education – Coding Teaches STEAM, the Literacy of the 21st Century

-- Key 2 – Robotics in Early Learning – Coding Develops Computational Thinking Skills
+- Key 2 – Robotics in Early Childhood Education – Coding Develops Computational Thinking Skills

-- Key 3 – Robotics in Early Learning – Technology Becomes the Playground
+- Key 3 – Robotics in Early Childhood Education – Technology Becomes the Playground

-- Key 4 – Robotics in Early Learning – Robotics Makes Coding Tangible, Concrete…and Screen-Free!
+- Key 4 – Robotics in Early Childhood Education – Robotics Makes Coding Tangible, Concrete…and Screen-Free!

-- Key 6 – Robotics in Early Learning – The Engineering Design Process Develops Grit and Perseverance
+- Key 6 – Robotics in Early Childhood Education – The Engineering Design Process Develops Grit and Perseverance

 Early childhood is a wonderful time to sparks kids’ interest in coding, robotics, and engineering.
 Young children are naturally curious about the world around them.
 Today, that world includes technology.
 But how can educators promote positive, creative, and educational engagement with technology with our youngest learners?
-Integrating children’s robot kits and coding into early learning is easier than you may think, with hands-on, screen-free tools like KIBO.
+Integrating STEM Engineering Kits, robots and coding for early learners is easier than you may think, with hands-on, screen-free tools like KIBO.

-Robotics in Early Learning – Using Technology Breaks Down Engineering Stereotypes!
+Robotics in Early Childhood Education – Using Technology Breaks Down Engineering Stereotypes!

 Scientific and technical fields suffer from a gender participation gap.
 Research shows that even in early childhood, children are already beginning to form opinions and stereotypes about which tools and technologies are better suited towards boys.
 By engaging young children in coding and robotics activities before these stereotypes begin to take root, we can help them build positive associations with technology and engineering and a self-image as a creator with technology.